 2016 2015

 \$ \$

-As restated

-(Note 33)

 Balance, beginning of year 55,520 54,574

 Impairment of 7687567 Canada Inc. goodwill (200)

 Additional amounts recognized from business acquisitions

-(note 7) 162,364 1,146
+(note 7) 160,323 1,146

 Foreign Exchange 3,044

-Balance, end of year 220,928 55,520
+Balance, end of year 218,887 55,520

-Goodwill was not allocated to individual CGUs; the Company has determined that the valuation of goodwill cannot be done at the CGU level, since the strength of the network comes from grouping the many banners from which the goodwill arose.
+Goodwill was not allocated to individual CGUs; the Company has determined that the valuation of goodwill cannot be done at the CGU level, since the strength of the network comes from grouping the many banners from which the goodwill arose from.
 For the purpose of impairment testing, goodwill is allocated to the group of CGUs that are considered to represent the lowest level within the group at which the goodwill is monitored for internal management purposes.